 He shook his head.
 “She doesn’t like him, and she doesn’t want to be prodded and pulled about.
 And in truth, I doubt there’s much he can do.”

 She nodded, and took his hand, squeezing it gently.
-Tears had formed at the corners of her eyes, but she didn’t let them fall.
+Tears were filling the corners of her eyes, but she didn’t let them fall.

 Then the weather turned much colder – each morning the windows were glazed with ferns of ice, and any water left standing overnight would freeze.